ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 If the reconciliation has a **Default Product Group** assigned, only products belonging to that group will be shown.

+In that case, attempting to scan a product from another product group will result in an **error** being thrown.

 ![picture](pictures/Planned_Reconciliation_Availability_08_07.png)

 ### Counted